MarquisASteele/post-install-config/README.md

    <img width="3024" height="1964" alt="image" src="https://github.com/user-attachments/assets/158f5058-aa29-454c-96b6-e4fec34a260c" />
 </p>
 <p>
-Start by creating a "Supreme Admin" role with all permissions.
-In the Admin panel, navigate to the *Agents* menu, click *Roles,* and create the new role.
+Configure a Supreme Admin role with full permissions to manage the osTicket environment.
+In the Admin Panel, navigate to Agents → Roles, then create a new role and assign the necessary permissions.
+This role provides administrators with complete access to manage tickets, users, agents, and system configurations.
 </p>

 <h3>Step 2: Add a New Department</h3>